nualagr/the-lord-of-the-rings-game/README.md

 - receive regular, up-to-date feedback about how I am progressing in the game.
 - enjoy the experience of playing the game.
 - be exposed to interesting facts about *The Lord of the Rings* characters.
-- read some interesting quotes by *The Lord of the Rings* characters.
+- read some interesting quotes from *The Lord of the Rings* books.
 - improve my cognitive function.
 - improve my reaction times.